Malabarba/paradox/README.md

 Usage
 ===

-Paradox can be installed from Melpa with `M-x package-install RET paradox`.
+Paradox can be installed from Melpa with

+    M-x package-install RET paradox

 It can also be installed manually in the usual way, just be mindful of the dependencies.